-Since the publication of the book "Noah's flood" by Pitmann & Ryan (1998), the scientific community has been divided into three parties: (1) those supporting the catastrophic reunion of both seas around 7500 14C BP (Ryan et al. 1997, Pitman & Ryan 1998, Ballard et al. 2000, Govedarica 2003), later corrected in between 8400 to 9000 BP (Ryan 2007; Lericolais et al. 2007, 2009 and 2010; Marret et al. 2009); (2) those rejecting the lowstand of the Black Sea and favouring a rise in sea level, (2a) either a gradual one (Aksu et al. 1999, 2002a, b, Hiscott et al. 2002, Kaminski et al. 2002), or (2b) an oscillating one (Chepalyga 2002, 2007, Balabanov 2007, 2009, Glebov & Shel'ting 2007, Konikov 2007, Yanko-Hombach 2007).
-Siddal et al. (2004) calculated that the Black Sea should be filled up in 34 yrs using scenario (1).
-Sperling et al. (2003) demonstrated that Sapropel deposition in the Marmara Sea suggest absence of low salinity water from the Black Sea during S1.
-Even though the Sapropel deposition in the Black Sea is not sudden and started when the Black Sea anoxia was established (I.E. after 7500 BP), Thom (2010) tried to calibrate a hydrological model but the model is unable to support the observed sudden onset of sapropel formation in the Black Sea in 7.6 ky BP together with arrival of Mediterranean Fauna.
-But in any case it is consensus that since 7500 BP (or 8400 cal BP) the Black Sea and the Mediterranean Sea have been connected.
-Therefore, the two marine water bodies should have been in equilibrium since then (Brückner et al. 2010).
-This being the case, it is difficult - or, as we think, impossible - to explain that oscillations of several meters took place in one sea that lasted for a couple of centuries (such as the so-called Phanagorian regression), but did not affect the other sea.
-Seasonal and short time differences of a few decimetres can easily be explained by exceptional inflow from the major rivers Danube, Dniepr, Don etc.
+Since the publication of the book "Noah's flood" by Pitman and Ryan (1998), the scientific community has been divided into three parties: (1) those supporting the catastrophic reunion of both seas around 7500 14C BP (Ryan et al., 1997; Pitman and Ryan, 1998; Ballard et al., 2000; Govedarica, 2003), later corrected to 9400-8400 BP (Ryan, 2007; Lericolais et al., 2007, 2009, 2010; Marret et al., 2009; Giosan et al., 2009); (2) those rejecting the lowstand of the Black Sea and favouring a rise in sea level, (2a) either a gradual one (Aksu et al., 1999, 2002a, b; Hiscott et al., 2002; Kaminski et al., 2002), or (2b) an oscillating one (Chepalyga, 2002, 2007; Balabanov 2007, 2009; Glebov and Shel'ting, 2007; Konikov, 2007; Yanko-Hombach, 2007).
+Siddall et al. (2004) calculated that the Black Sea should be filled up in 34 years using scenario (1).
+Sperling et al. (2003) demonstrated that sapropel deposition in the Marmara Sea suggests the absence of low salinity water from the Black Sea during the onset of the eastern Mediterranean Sapropel S1 (an organic-rich sediment layer that accumulated during the Early Holocene (Anastasakis and Stanley, 1986)).
+Even though the sapropel deposition in the Black Sea is not sudden and started when the Black Sea anoxia was established (after 7500 BP), Thom (2010) tried to calibrate a hydrological model, but the model is unable to support the observed sudden onset of sapropel formation in the Black Sea 7.6 ka BP together with arrival of Mediterranean fauna.
+But in any case, there is consensus that since 7500 BP the Black Sea and the Mediterranean Sea have been connected.
+Therefore, the two marine water bodies should have been in equilibrium since then (Brückner et al., 2010).
+This being the case, it is difficult or impossible to explain that oscillations of several metres took place in one sea that lasted for a couple of centuries (such as the so-called Phanagorian regression), but did not affect the other sea.
+Seasonal and short time differences of a few decimetres can easily be explained by exceptional inflow from the Danube, Dniepr, and Don rivers.

-Assuming that during the 1st millennium BC sea level of the Mediterranean was about 2 m below its present position as several of the relevant sea level curves suggest (fig. 7) there would still have been an altitudinal difference of 5 m.
-If so, a strong inflow from the Mediterranean through the Dardanelles (Canakkale Strait), the Sea of Marmara and the Bosporus with a relatively high speed would have evolved in order to equalize the differences in the water columns.
+Assuming that during the 1st millennium BC sea level of the Mediterranean was about 2 m below its present position, as several of the relevant sea level curves suggest (Fig. 7), there would still have been an altitudinal difference of 5 m.
+If so, a strong inflow from the Mediterranean through the Dardanelles (Çanakkale Strait), the Sea of Marmara and the Bosporus with a relatively high speed would have evolved in order to equalise the differences in the water columns.

-Such a northbound current has never been reported.
+Such a northeastbound current has never been reported.
 On the contrary: since the connection of the seas, there has always been a surplus of water in the Black Sea basin as compared to the Aegean Sea, causing an outflow from the Black Sea into the Mediterranean - a fact which was very well known to the sailors in ancient times.
-When, for example, the Greeks from the mother town of Miletus (now in Western Turkey) wanted to visit their many colonies in the Black Sea region during Archaic times ($7^{th} - 6^{th}$ centuries BC), the major obstacle was the westbound surface current in the Bosporus and the Canakkale Strait (Hellespont).
-Since during that time it was not possible to sail against the wind, the obstacle could only be overcome by rowing, towing, sailing with westerly winds and/or using drift anchors: baskets filled with stones were sunken into the eastbound saline bottom counter-current, thus helping to drag the ship eastwards.
+When, for example, the Greeks from the mother town of Miletus (now in Western Turkey) wanted to visit their many colonies in the Black Sea region during Archaic times (7th-6th centuries BC), the major obstacle was the southwestbound surface current in the Bosporus and the Çanakkale Strait (Hellespont).
+Since during that time it was not possible to sail against the wind, the obstacle could only be overcome by rowing, towing, sailing with westerly winds and/or using drift anchors: baskets filled with stones were sunken into the northeastbound saline bottom counter-current, thus helping to drag the ship into the Black Sea.